oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 ### Import OY!
 Payment Checkout Postman Collection to Postman

 * Locate the “Import” button at the upper left corner of your Postman screen
-* On the pop-up menu, navigate to the “Link” tab and enter this [URL](https://www.getpostman.com/collections/36bb9f0160c5e40c4893), click “Continue”
+* On the pop-up menu, navigate to the “Link” tab and enter this [URL](https://www.getpostman.com/collections/36bb9f0160c5e40c4893), click “Continue” then “Import”

 ![import](images/postman_checkout_import_link.png)